sourcegraph/sourcegraph-public-snapshot/doc/admin/how-to/monitoring-guide.md

 Please visit our [Observability Docs](./observability) for more in-depth information about observability.

-## What should I look at when my instance is having performance issue?
+## What should I look at when my instance is having performance issues?
 Sourcegraph comes with built-in monitoring in the form of [Grafana](./observability/metrics#grafana), connected to [Prometheus](./observability/metrics#prometheus) for metrics and alerting.
 You can access Grafana by visiting `https://<your-sourcegraph-url>/-/debug/grafana` for monitoring purposes.
 Generally, Grafana should be the first stop you make when experiencing a system performance issue.
 From there you can look for system alerts or metrics that would provide you with more insights on what’s causing the performance issue.